spawnmarvel/quickguides/security-VPN/README.md

 * Configure point-to-site Connection
 * Testing VPN connection

-## Steps
+## 1 Create resources

 * Create resource group
 * Create vnet
-* Create subnets for servers, subnets 02 DMZ, 03 Vm's
+* Create subnets for servers, Vms03, Dmzs02
-* Create subnets for gateway, gateway subnet, edit to 1
+* Create subnets for gateway, GatewaySubnet

 We recommend that you use the following address ranges, which are enumerated in RFC 1918.
 The IETF has set aside these ranges for private, non-routable address spaces.